cglancy/cgParse/README.md

 ## cgParse

-A Qt wrapper for the Parse REST API.
+A Qt wrapper for the Parse Framework REST API.